Three reasons for choosing the re-cording machine

 Adjustable cord pitch

-Enables re-cording roller up to length of 3600mm
+Enables re-cording the roller up to 3,600 mm in length

 The Glaston Cording Machine is designed for easy and fast re-cording of the chiller and bender rollers.

 With this multipurpose cording machine, you can re-cord any roller length, up to 3,600 mm.

 The machine is capable of re-cording both left- and right-handed rollers with adjustable cord pitch.
 It also allows the rollers to be fully corded.

 “We purchased the Glaston iControL and scanner upgrade to solve any concern with software or spare parts availability before they became an issue.
 Once installed, the upgrade helped us win a large glass façade project in Indonesia that required extremely high quality.
 Both we and Glaston can be proud of the high level of quality achieved,” says Matea Franjić, Chief Operating Officer (COO) of Kristal in Vitez, Bosnia and Herzegovina.Read more

 #architectural #automation #glass processing #glass tempering #glass tempering process #iControL #reference #RHC #safety glass #tempered glass #upgrades

 In January 2021, Walshs Glass in Western Australia began using their Glaston RHC upgrade, enabling them to improve glass flatness and optical quality.
 “Today, we’re positioned to take advantage of the rapidly changing glass processing demands in Western Australia," says Steve Cuff, Executive Operations Manager at Walshs Glass.Read more